-3) Supervisory Response with Forward-Looking Perspective
+3 Supervisory Response with a Forward-looking Perspective

-The FSA will strive to take actions while being aware of the progress in international discussions and closely monitoring any environmental changes.
-Its actions should thus include not only short-term responses, but also medium and long-term responses with an eye on the future, while considering common structural issues faced by Japanese financial institutions (strengthening profitability of their main business, etc.).
+The FSA will strive to take actions while being aware of the progress in international discussions and closely monitoring environmental changes.
+Its actions should thus include not only short-term responses, but also medium and long-term responses with an eye to the future, while considering the common structural issues faced by Japanese financial institutions (strengthening the profitability of their main business, etc.).

-4) Supervisory Response which Contributes to Financial Institutions' Improvement of their Management and Making Better Business Judgments
+4 Supervisory Response which Contributes to Financial Institutions Autonomously Improving Management and Making Better Business Judgments